-The best 65-inch TV for 2021: LG, TCL, Sony, Vizio and more
+The best 65-inch TV for 2021

-I've been reviewing TVs since the days of plasma and rear projection, and I try to keep it simple by focusing on one key concept: picture quality for the money.

-As 65-inch TVs become increasingly common, they are more affordable than ever.
-A solid budget model for under $500 isn't a tall order, and during holiday sales like Black Friday or Presidents Day they're even cheaper.
+With 65-inch TVs increasingly becoming the norm for most households, they've become more affordable than ever.
+You can get a truly excellent 65-inch TV for less than a grand, and sale prices for budget models routinely dip below $500.
 When I make side-by-side comparisons of TVs here at CNET, I prefer using 65-inch screens since just about every mainstream TV maker offers this size.
-It's big enough to feature HDR-quality video and 4K but not too huge that it dominates most living rooms.
-Here are some of the best 65-inch TV screens I've found.
+It's not too huge that it dominates most living rooms, but it's big enough to showcase HDR-quality video and 4K resolution.

-The list below represents the best TVs I've reviewed in CNET's test lab (for 2021, that's my basement), where I compare smart LED TV, QLED TV, Ultra HD TV, 4K HDR TV and other 65-inch TV options and list them side-by-side to see which ones are most worth buying.
-Here are my latest recommendations, updated periodically, with the following notes to keep in mind.
+The list below represents the best TVs I've reviewed in CNET's test lab (for 2021, that's my basement), where I compare smart LED TV, QLED TV, Ultra HD TV, 4K HDR TV and other 65-inch TV options and list them side by side to see which ones are most worth purchasing.
+Here are my latest recommendations, with the following notes to keep in mind.

 - Looking for another size?
 Check out: 32-inch TVs, 43-inch TVs, 55-inch TVs and 75-inch TVs.